readium/swift-toolkit/docs/Migration Guide.md

 +CSSRSProperties(defaultLineLength: CSSRemLength(40))
 ```

-`CSSUserProperties.fontOverride`, `advancedSettings`, and `pageMargins` are also removed, as these properties don't exist in Readium CSS v2.
+`CSSUserProperties.fontOverride`, `advancedSettings`, `pageMargins`, and `typeScale` are also removed, as these properties don't exist in Readium CSS v2.

 ### `EPUBPreferences` Column Count